Teen Summer Jobs in the Port Richey, Tampa and Clearwater Area of Florida

 Teen Job Resources Across the Country

-- Young and Broke - Jobs in the arts, and additional teen job search sites.
+- Arts at Young and Broke - Jobs in the arts, and additional teen job search sites.

-- Illinois Jobs for 13, 14, and 15-year-olds - Funded by a Stimulus Package.
-Weekly stipend for business class attendance.
+- Illinois Jobs for 13, 14, and 15-year-olds - Weekly stipend for business class attendance; summer jobs avaiable.

-- New York City - Summer Youth Employment Program.
+- New York City - NYC always has a large Summer Youth Employment Program.

 No matter where you are in the country, call your country and city offices and ask about 1) stimulus jobs for teenagers and 2) work-related summer classes that pay teens a stipend (tax-free dollars) to attend.
 Any of these programs often run through mid-August and some are extended to the end of August, if funding is available.